Tony Curtis: Personal life

 Curtis was married six times.
 His first wife was actress Janet Leigh, whom he married in 1951.
 The studio he was under contract with, Universal-International, generally stayed out of their stars' love lives.
 When he chose to get married, however, studio executives spent three days trying to talk him out of it, telling him he would be "poisoning himself at the box office."
 They threatened "banishment" back to the Bronx and the end of his budding career.
 In response, Curtis and Leigh defied the studio heads and eloped and were married by a local judge in Greenwich, Connecticut.
 Comedian and close friend Jerry Lewis was present as a witness.

-The couple had two children, actresses Kelly and Jamie Lee.
+The couple had two daughters, actresses Kelly Curtis and Jamie Lee Curtis.

 The couple divorced in 1962.
 "For a while, we were Hollywood's golden couple," he said.
 "I was very dedicated and devoted to Janet, and on top of my trade, but in her eyes that goldenness started to wear off.
 I realized that whatever I was, I wasn't enough for Janet.
 That hurt me a lot and broke my heart."

 The following year Curtis married Christine Kaufmann, the 18-year-old German co-star of his latest film, Taras Bulba.
 He stated that his marriage with Leigh had effectively ended "a year earlier".
-Curtis and Kaufmann had two daughters, Alexandra (born July 19, 1964) and Allegra (born July 11, 1966).
+Curtis and Kaufmann had two daughters including Allegra Curtis.
 The couple divorced in 1968.
 After their divorce, Kaufmann resumed her career, which she had paused during their marriage.

-On April 20, 1968, Curtis married Leslie Allen, with whom he had two sons—Nicholas Bernard Curtis (December 31, 1970 – July 2, 1994) and Benjamin Curtis (born May 2, 1973).
+On April 20, 1968, Curtis married Leslie Allen, with whom he had two sons.
 The couple divorced in 1982.

 Curtis married Andrea Savio in 1984; they divorced in 1992.

 The following year, on February 28, 1993, he married Lisa Deutsch.
 They divorced only a year later in 1994.

 His sixth and last wife, Jill Vandenberg, was 45 years his junior.
 They met in a restaurant in 1993 and married on November 6, 1998.
 "The age gap doesn't bother us.
 We laugh a lot.
 My body is functioning and everything is good.
 She's the sexiest woman I've ever known.
 We don't think about time.
 I don't use Viagra either.
 There are 50 ways to please your lover."

 On April 26, 1970, Curtis was arrested for marijuana possession at Heathrow Airport in London.

 According to the Pittsburgh Post-Gazette, Curtis, who had a problem with alcoholism and drug abuse, went through the treatment center of the Betty Ford Clinic in the mid-1980s, which was successful for him.

-In 1994, his son Nicholas died of a heroin drug overdose at the age of 23.
-After his son's death, Curtis remarked that it was "a terrible thing when a father loses his son."
+In 1994, one of Curtis' sons died of a heroin drug overdose.
+Afterward, Curtis remarked that it was "a terrible thing when a father loses his son."